Tournament entry at Rutland Polo Club

 Here at Rutland Polo Club we play regular monthly tournaments - where teams play for our collection of prized silverware, to be taken home by the winning teams.
 The most prestigious of these cups being the Assam Cup, played for in our main tournament of the season normally in the month of June.

 Usually, visitors are very welcome at our Club to come along and spectate, enjoy the thrilling polo action and bring along a picnic or take advantage of our clubhouse refreshments.
-Unfortunately, due to government guidelines regarding spectators at sport we are not able to open our gates to members of the public.

 How did Rutland Polo Club come to be?
 Find out more below